TheWolverine - Two Michigan Wolverines Sign NFL Undrafted Free Agent Contracts

 Two Michigan Wolverines Sign NFL Undrafted Free Agent Contracts

-Michigan Wolverines football saw eight of its 11 draft-eligible players be selected in the 2021 NFL Draft, but two more — tight end Nick Eubanks and defensive lineman Carlo Kemp —have signed with teams in the league.
+Michigan Wolverines football saw eight of its 11 draft-eligible players be selected in the 2021 NFL Draft, but two more — tight end Nick Eubanks and defensive lineman Carlo Kemp, both team captains at U-M — have signed with teams in the league.
 Kicker Quinn Nordin has not yet been nabbed by a club, but it's fair to assume that he will at some point soon.

 Eubanks signed with the Dallas Cowboys, where former teammate (and tight end) Sean McKeon, who went the undrafted route last year, plays for, while Kemp will stay in the midwest with the Green Bay Packers.